PhHermann/LDJump/README.md

 LDJump(seqName, alpha = c(0.1, 0.05, 0.01), segLength = 1000, pathLDhat = "", format = "fasta", refName = NULL,
        start = NULL, thth = 0.01, constant = F, status = T, cores = 1)
 ```

+**LDJump** is designed to estimate recombination rates from segments containing information (by SNPs).
+Therefore, the program checks for the given segment lengths, whether there will be segments without SNPs.
+In case yes, the program will inform the user and ask for input based on the two options:
+* "n": **LDJump** will be stopped and the user should retry with a larger segment length.
+* "y": **LDJump** will continue and impute the recombination rate of the segment without SNPs with a weighted mean of adjacent segments.

 We also included a logical parameter *constant* in **LDJump**, which is *FALSE* by default to estimate variable recombination rates.
 In the case that *constant* is set to *TRUE*, **LDJump** will provide a constant recombination rate estimator of the whole sequence.

 A logical parameter *rescale* enables to transform the sequence positions to the unit interval if set to *TRUE*.